Islam Slimani: 2013–14 season

 On 6 August 2013, Slimani joined Sporting CP for an undisclosed fee.
 He started the 2013–14 season as a substitute, gaining a reputation as an impact player due to him scoring vital goals when coming off the bench.
 Due to the lack of form of Fredy Montero, however, Slimani became a starter and scored four goals in four matches in early March 2014 against Rio Ave, Braga, Vitória de Setúbal and in 1–0 over rivals Porto.
 In December 2013 he was considered the best Algerian footballer of the year as he won the Algerian Golden Ball.

 2014–15 season

 In his second season Slimani was successful as he became a key player.
-His first goal of the season was in the Derby de Lisboa 1–1 away draw to Benfica.
+His first goal of the season was in the Lisbon derby 1–1 away draw to Benfica.
 At European level Slimani scored his first goal against Schalke 04 at Estádio José Alvalade in the last minute to finish 4–2 for Sporting.
 At the end of the season he finished third in the league, but in the Taça de Portugal he reached the final against Braga on 31 May 2015, slimani scored a goal helping Sporting turn around a two-goal deficit to eventually secure the cup following a penalty shootout 3–1. where he achieved his first title in his history at the end of the season Slimani played 33 games and scored 15 goals, including 12 in the league.